Last Updated on June 28, 2022

 From the start, the British filmmaker Emma Holly Jones fell in love with the script.
 “I grew up in love with Jane Austen.
 I’m named after Emma, I’ve always had that book on my bedside table, and I’ve watched (nearly) every period drama that’s ever been made.”
 But she says, she hasn’t seen one like this.
 “When I read Suzanne’s script, which is totally funny, and charming, it felt like we had unearthed Jane Austen’s screenplay, and I just knew I had to make it, almost instantly, but I had to make it this way: England now, telling a story of England then.”

-A theatrical release for the feature-length period drama is planned for 2022.
-Stay tuned for more details, like photos, trailer, and the exact US release date.
+The feature-length period drama is in theaters July 1, 2022.
 Suzanne Allain’s book Mr. Malcolm’s List is available July 28, 2020.
 You can watch the short film, “Mr. Malcolm’s List.” below.

 If you enjoyed this post, be sure to see The Period Films List.
 You’ll especially like the Best Period Dramas: Georgian and Regency Eras List, and want to see Costuming Pride and Prejudice and the news about the upcoming adaptation of Pride and Prejudice.